 Efficiency improvements can include the installation of integrated building and heating, ventilation and air conditioning management systems, including real-time energy monitoring technologies.

-The CEFC made a $75 million cornerstone investment in HISOT in 2015, as part of its broader focus on helping the Australian property sector move towards zero carbon emissions.
+The CEFC is a cornerstone investor in HISOT, committing up to $50 million in equity as part of its broader focus on helping the Australian property sector move towards zero carbon emissions.
+United Financial Services (UFS) and Tasplan Superannuation Fund are also HISOT investors.